salvadornm/cerisse/docs/bc.md

 ### prob.h

-A IBM header needs to be included
+A IBM header needs to be included i nthe file.

 ```cpp
 #include <eib.h>
 ```

+Together with the required template of IBM

 ```cpp
 typedef std::ratio<5,5> d_image;